PanoGrounder: Bridging 2D and 3D with Panoramic Scene Representations for VLM-based 3D Visual Grounding

-which favors locations that (i) cover a wide area, (ii) are not too close to obstacles, and (iii) stay close to the input trajectory.
+which balances area coverage, obstacle clearance, and trajectory proximity.
 Starting from the highest-scoring point, we greedily select cameras.
 Once a camera is selected, all grid points visible from it are marked as `covered', effectively setting their contribution to the ray coverage $A(p)$ to zero for all remaining candidates.
 This sequential selection is repeated until at least $90\%$ of the scene's grid points are covered.
-We provide ablations on this strategy in the supplementary.